 A practical plan will also force you to talk about how to have that difficult conversation.
 The spouse remaining in the business might be thrilled with the other’s new path.
 S/he may feel betrayed.
 Neither of you can know exactly how you’ll feel until it happens.
 Yet talking about it now will increase the understanding for whatever emotions come up.
 You’ll have a better understanding about how to handle your business finances and any small business loans you may come to use.

 You’re both 100% in.
 No questions.
 But you’re driving each other crazy and the business is suffering.
 Staff are uncomfortable and confused about what’s expected of them.
 You need a better working relationship for the sake of your marriage.

 Are you stepping on each other’s toes all day?
 You each have distinct talents.
 Make the division of responsibilities and labor clear.
-Who owns the back of the house?
-Who owns the front?
-Who handles financial issues?
-Who handles the marketing?
+Some of these responsibilities could be, who owns the back of the house and who owns the front?
+Who handles financial issues and who handles the marketing?

 Allocate spheres of authority by your talents and interests.
 If you both hate doing one particular area, say manage payroll, outsource it.
 But one of you is still responsible for ensuring the outsourcer is doing their job.

 Once you’ve decided who’s responsible for what – stay out of each other’s way.
 Respect their professional skills and let them do what they do.